embrace-io/embrace-docs/docs/ios/upgrade-guide.md

 In upcoming minor versions, you can expect to see familiar features from the iOS 5 SDK.
 While these are useful and will remain in use, we chose to prioritize migration of important paradigms like Performance Tracing and Auto-instrumentation while building on OpenTelemetry signals.
 Some upcoming features include:
 - User Personas
-- WebView Performance
+- WebView Capture
+- Push Notification Info
+- Remote config to disable network capture based on URL regexes
+- Local config to disable URLs to capture
+- Local config to disable webview capture
+- Local config to enable stripping of webview query params
+- Last Run End State
 - Manually instrumenting network requests
 - Network body capture
-- Remote config to disable network capture based on URL regexes
-- Last Run End State